ErrOrnAmE/ITWithFood/Exercises/index.md

 ## Operating systems

+* Which kind of people are using macOS?

+* What is the man reason to use Linux?

-* Which is the commun point between macOS and Linux?
+* Which is the common point between macOS and Linux?

 * For which reason is Windows the mostly used OS?